 Many of our patients come to us with the complaint of tinnitus.
 Tinnitus, or Head Noises is often referred to as “ringing in the ears” or “buzzing in the ears”.

 Some people experience a constant high-pitched tone, or crickets "chirping" or a rustling sound.
 Many times tinnitus is a byproduct of high-frequency hearing loss.
-Other times it can occur in the absence of hearing loss.
+Other times it can happen without hearing loss.

-Either way, if you are experiencing tinnitus, we recommend a hearing test to determine if your tinnitus is a symptom of hearing loss.
+Either way, if you are experiencing tinnitus, we recommend a hearing test to figure out if your tinnitus is a sign of hearing loss.

-Tinnitus is an abnormal perception of a sound which is reported by patients that is unrelated to an external source of stimulation.
-Tinnitus is a very common disorder.
-It may be intermittent, constant or fluctuant, mild or severe, and may vary from a low roaring sensation to a high pitched type of sound.
-It may or may not be associated with a hearing loss.
+Patients report tinnitus as an abnormal perception of a sound that is unrelated to an external source of stimulation.
+Tinnitus is a very common problem.
+Individuals may experience it on-and-off, constant or fluctuating, mild or extreme, and it may vary from a low roaring sensation to a high pitched type of sound.
+Also, it may or may not be connected with a hearing loss.
 It is also classified further into subjective tinnitus (a noise perceived by the patient alone) or objective (a noise perceived by the patient as well as by another listener).
 Subjective tinnitus is common; however, objective tinnitus is relatively uncommon.
 The location of tinnitus may be in the ear(s) and/or in the head.

 Tinnitus is a symptom much like a headache, pain, temperature, hearing loss or vertigo.
-With tinnitus, the reported distress is usually subjective and difficult to record and appreciate by others.
+With tinnitus, the reported distress is usually subjective and very hard to record and appreciate by others.

 The quality of the tinnitus refers to the description by the patient of the tinnitus: It may be a ringing, buzzing, cricket, ocean, etc., type of sound.
 The quality may be multiple sounds or a singular sound.

 Tinnitus is, therefore, a symptom of neurotologic disease.
-It may occur with a hearing loss, vertigo or pressure symptoms in the ear or it may occur alone.
+It may happen with a hearing loss, vertigo or pressure symptoms in the ear or it may occur alone.

 Tinnitus must always be thought of as a symptom and not a disease, just as pain in the arm or leg is a symptom and not a disease.
 Because the function of the auditory (hearing) nerve is to carry sound, when it is irritated from any cause it produces head noise.
 This phenomenon is similar to the sensation nerves elsewhere.
 If one pinches the skin, it hurts because the nerves stimulated carry pain sensation.